-MBA, MS, ASA
+MBA, MS, CPVA, ASA

 Raymond is an accredited business valuation consultant in Anchin’s Litigation, Forensic, and Valuation Services Group.
 He is an executive with over 25 years of experience in valuation, M&A, corporate finance, forensic accounting, litigation support and expert testimony.